elimixSousa/brazilianPiano/README.md

 ## Acknowledgments

 I would like to thank Alura and Google, who through the Dev Immersion with Google Gemini, inspired me to build this project.
-I sincerely hope this project inspires you all.
+I sincerely hope this project inspires you.
 A big hug to all of you! ;)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------